 How are the different types of car seat categorised?

 Before we look at the types of car seats you’ll most likely need in the first 12 or so years of your child’s life, let’s look at the two different European norms that currently co-exist for car seats.
-All car seats sold in the EU need to conform to either:
+All car seats sold in the EU need to conform to either i-Size or R44-04 standard.

-- the more recent i-Size (also known as R129), which exists since 2013, and which is based on height:
+The more recent i-Size standard (also known as R129), which exists since 2013, is based on height:

 - i-Size baby – newborn to 85cm (0 to around 15 or 18 months)